magento/devdocs/src/recommendations/implementation.md

    Deploying Product Recommendations requires two main data sources: [catalog and behavioral]({{ page.baseurl }}/recommendations/product-recs.html#types-of-data).
 Because production is the only environment where your shoppers' actions can captured and analyzed, it is in your best interest to start data collection on production as early as possible.
 You can expect higher quality recommendations when you have more data.
 As an added benefit, when you start collecting behavioral data on production, you can [fetch recommendations based on this production data while operating in non-production environments]({{ page.baseurl }}/recommendations/test.html).
 This allows you to test and experiment with different recommendations that are computed based on real shopper data collected in production.

+   To deploy data collection to production you need to [install and configure the Product Recommendations module]({{ page.baseurl }}/recommendations/install-configure.html) and [generate your API keys](https://docs.magento.com/user-guide/system/saas.html#apikey).

    {:.bs-callout-tip}
    Deploying data collection does not change your storefront's appearance or your shoppers' experience.
 Only creating and deploying recommendation units alters the customer experience on your storefront.
 Make sure you test on your non-production environment before deploying to production.
 Also, do not create recommendation units until you customize your template.
 See the next step.

-   See [Install and configure the Product Recommendations module]({{ page.baseurl }}/recommendations/install-configure.html) to learn how to complete this step.

 1. **Customize the template to match your style**